 POTENTIAL IMPACT ON ADVERTISING

-Core capabilities of advertising that would be impacted by the removal of third-party cookies:
+Advertising core capabilities that would be impacted by removing third-party cookies include:

 - Behavioral Targeting: Behavioral data segments are predominantly cookie-based, as are DMPs and many ad servers’ conversion tracking.
 Advertisers will need to shift to utilizing more first-party data from large publishers.